Film: Harry Potter and the Philosopher's Stone

 - "Facing the Bullets" One-Liner: At the end of the chess game, Ron moved up to put the king in check, expecting the enemy queen to kill him.
 Although the trope is downplayed in that Ron didn't actually die, his one liner was badass nonetheless:Ron: Check.

-- Five Second Foreshadowing: When the gang understands they have to play their way across the protective chessboard, they take their positions before Hermione nervously asks an appropriate question:Hermione: This isn't going to be like...real wizard's chess, is it?(Ron sacrifices a Knight to the opposing Queen to check; the Queen animates and shatters it to pieces with her stone throne)Ron: Yes; I believe this is going to be exactly like real wizard's chess.(cue Oh, Crap looks between all of them)
+- Five Second Foreshadowing: When the gang understands they have to play their way across the protective chessboard, they take their positions before Hermione nervously asks an appropriate question:Hermione: This isn't going to be like...real wizard's chess, is it?(Ron sacrifices a pawn to an opposing pawn to test it; said pawn ends up shattered)Ron: Yes; I believe this is going to be exactly like real wizard's chess.(cue Oh Crap! looks between all of them)

 - Market-Based Title: The Philosopher's/Sorcerer's switch, as mentioned above - extending to alternate recordings of dialogue as well.